sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ## Exercise 102.2

-Create an RMarkdown document in RStudio and delete all the contents except the first five lines which compose the heading.
-Save the document as `practical-102_my-report-002.R`.
-Copy the questions from *Exercise 102.1* as markdown content and your answers as R code, then compile the document to produce your report.
+Create an RMarkdown document in RStudio, using *Exercise 102.2* as title and *PDF* as output.
+Delete all the contents except the first five lines which compose the heading.
+Save the document as `practical-102_my-report-002.Rmd`.
+Copy the questions from *Exercise 102.1* as markdown content and your answers as R code, then compile the document to produce your report by clicking on the *Knit* button on the bar above the editor panel (top-left area) in RStudio, on the left side.

-Save the document by selecting *File > Save* from the main menu.
-Enter *Square_root* as the file name and click *Save*.
-The file is saved using the *Rmd* (RMarkdown) extension.

-Click on the *Knit* button on the bar above the editor panel (top-left area) in RStudio, on the left side.
 Check the resulting *pdf* document.
-Try adding some of your own code (e.g., using some of the examples above) and Markdown text, and compile the document again.

 <!--